Bashmdz/Discover-Syria/README.md

 | Contact form | When items were left out the was a message asking to fill the section in| Clicked submit while leaving form unfillled | Form requested sections to be filled in | Pass |

  - - -
+## Bugs

+I faced only one bug with the loop video in the contact us page, it was extending under the footer and i fixed it by adjusting the video position from the bottom to the top.

 ## Credits